Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why is there a Bitcoin halving?

-Bitcoin was intended to become increasingly scarce over time, specifically for the purpose of retaining monetary value.
-It was designed this way because the functionality of the Bitcoin network depends on the coin retaining its value.
+Bitcoin was designed to become increasingly scarce over time, specifically for the purpose of retaining monetary value.
+This was by design, because the functionality of the Bitcoin network depends on the coin retaining its value.

 Will Bitcoin prices rise because of the halving?